 - The vertical lines are the posterior border of the lateral masses.

-- This means that your c-arm isn’t in a perfect frontal plane.
+- This means that your x-ray beam isn’t in a perfect frontal plane.

-- A slight tilt in that plan alone will fix this misalignment.
+- A slight tilt in that plane alone will fix this misalignment.

 When setting up the procedure, the initial imaging can look very messy.
 It’s often helpful to align one plane at a time as in the example above.